endoplasmicosmic/Stock-Data-Analysis-VBA/README.md

 - A summary table containing annual change, percentage change, and total volume information for each stock.
 - A special area displaying the greatest increase, the greatest decrease, and the highest volume.

+## Contributing
+If you would like to contribute to this project, please submit a pull request via git@github.com:endoplasmicosmic/VBA-challenge.git or share your suggestions at scy.gingery@gmail.com].

+## License
+This project is licensed under the NWU_BootCamp.
+For more information, please refer to the `LICENSE` file.

 # VBA-challenge